What is rhodium?

 If done properly, the rhodium plating over a piece of jewellery should last longer than a year.
 However, depending on how active your lifestyle is, you might start to see the gold colour coming through before the end of the first year.

 But, if your profession doesn’t involve heavy work (ex. house cleaning, construction, plumbing), the rhodium plating may last 2 to 3 years.
+We recommend that you consider exploring our rhodium plating service to revitalize the shine of your ring.

 How thick should the rhodium plating be on my ring?